kmos/kmos.github.io/_posts/2020-06-03-contract-tests-theory.md

 In my experience, it's easier and natural to think in a Provider-First manner than Consumer-first, and the reason behind this mindset, it might be connected to the fact that a breaking change made by the Provider is more detectable than the one made by the Consumer.
-In a real world example where your team isn't the owner of both service, you have to deal with meetings, longer meetings and extravagant, informal, hermetic, long-winded design docs and other [mythical beasts](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
+In a real world example where your team isn't the owner of both services, you have to deal with meetings, longer meetings and extravagant, informal, hermetic, long-winded design docs and other [mythical beasts](https://en.wikipedia.org/wiki/The_Mythical_Man-Month).
 A contract is a formal expression of needs and duties which can be another tool in your pocket that can be used in order to reduce the background noise during the process of evolution of services.
 Probably you know the sensation of powerlessness